Blog

 Photo from Statue of Liberty Monument

 Dave Herman, the founder of the Reliquary, was the ideal person to discuss the story behind this object and the museum’s origins.
 Although conducting an in-person interview after many Zoom meetings felt intimidating, it went smoothly despite my occasional stumble over the word PLEXIGLAS (try saying it quickly three times folks!).
 I’m always amazed by the wealth of knowledge history enthusiasts possess.
-Jacob set up our “studio” near the main Statue of Liberty display case, which created a dramatic, old-timey radio show atmosphere—a fitting setting for the first episode of the Reliquary Podcast.
+Jacob set up our “studio” near the main Statue of Liberty display case, which created a dramatic, old-timey radio show atmosphere—a fitting setting for the first episode of the Reliquary podcast.

 Return to Undiscarded